HebaAbdElhamed/Laravel-Todo-API/README.md

 ### 3. Install dependencies using Composer

 Make sure Composer is installed on your machine.
-If not, you can install it from here.

 Install all the PHP dependencies: